Animal Services in Geneva County

 Sources

-- ACO Kevin Carroll, City of Geneva Police Department, 334-684-6496, spoke with Aubrie Kavanaugh on May 6, 2025 about animal control and the impoundment facility.
+- ACO Kevin Carroll, City of Geneva Police Department, 334-684-6496, spoke with Aubrie Kavanaugh on May 6, 2025 about animal control and the impoundment facility, and with Kristin Yarbrough on May 27, 2026.

 - Cindy Williams, Geneva County Administrator, stated on a Mar.
 27, 2025 phone call with Kristin Yarbrough that Geneva County Commission has not adopted Alabama Code § 3-1-5.